THE ALPHA FREQUENCY #710 - IHU'S TEACHINGS ON LIGHT & DARKNESS: TUNING OUT THE STATIC

-Yeshua taught that your eye is like a lamp for your whole body (Matthew 6:22).
-If your eye is healthy and focused on the light, your whole life will be bright and clear (Matthew 6:22).
-But if your eye is unhealthy, your whole life will be filled with darkness and fog (Matthew 6:23).
-He warned us to see to it that the light within us is not actually darkness (Luke 11:35).
-This means your focus decides if you live in peace or in stress.
+Ihu taught that your eye, what you choose to focus on, is like a lamp for your whole body.
+If you keep your eyes on the light, your life will be bright.
+But if you focus on the static, your life will fill up with darkness.
+In simple terms, your focus decides if you live in peace or in stress.

 Practical Daily Steps

-• Check Your Focus: Ask yourself if your thoughts today are making things clear (Mārama) or making you feel foggy and sad (Pōuri).
+1. Check Your Focus: Ask yourself, "Are my thoughts today making things clear (Mārama) or making me feel foggy (Pōuri)?"

-• Be a Shining Light: Don't hide the good things you know.
+2. Be a Shining Light: Do not hide what you know.
 Use your skills and your love to help clear the fog for someone else today.

 Previous